WalletWasabi/WasabiDoc/docs/glossary/README.md

 ### BIP

 Bitcoin Improvement Proposal.
-A set of proposals that members of the bitcoin community have submitted to improve bitcoin.
+A proposal that members of the bitcoin community have submitted to improve bitcoin.
 Read more: [Wasabi Supported BIPs](/using-wasabi/BIPs.md)
 :::